PunishXIV/Splatoon/Presets/Endwalker content/Duties/Pandaemonium 11 Savage.md

 [International] [Script] Multiscript for P11S.
 Current functions:
 - Shows lingering AOE after protean
+- Highlights your letter of the law tower with safespot after it (configuration is required)

 More functions will be added with time
 ```